 Tsui Yu Oolong Tea

 Zhushan Jin Pai Zhang (private company): High Mountain Oolong Tea

 Dong Ding Tea Cooperative: Dong Ding Oolong

 Yonglong/Fenghuang District Dong Ding Oolong Tea

 These competitions are not only a marketing strategy.
 They also preserve tea culture and local pride in traditional products of regional origin.
 In some cases, there are competition fairs held by the host facility after the results are publicized where the public can come learn about tea production and quality assessment from professionals.
-Consumers can also sit down and drink tea with the artisans that produce it and buy directly from the source.
-This is a modern manifestation of tea culture that Taiwan has developed.
-In certain regions, it preserves an artisan tradition that would probably not survive the commercial trends in the industry.
+Consumers can also sit down and drink tea with the producers, and buy directly from the source.
+This is a modern paradigm of tea culture that Taiwan has developed.
+In certain regions, it preserves an artisan tradition that would probably not survive the purely commercial trends in the industry.

-We have learned a great deal from both our professional tea judge and our tea artisan friends who participate in tea competitions about determining quality and the reasons for various characteristics of tea.
+We have learned a great deal from both professional tea judges and tea artisans who participate in tea competitions about recognizing the quality of specialty tea.
 While there is controversy among tea makers as to the validity of various aspects of competition methodology, there can be no denying that these competitions have sustained the quality and value of specialty teas as well as traditional teas of regional origin.